How to start a popsicle business: a founder's guide

 Once you have staff, you need a way to manage schedules and hours.
 Apps like Homebase or When I Work offer free plans for small teams.
 They let you build schedules, track time, and communicate with your staff from your phone.

-Keep a close eye on your labor costs.
-A good rule of thumb for a small food business is to keep labor under 30% of your total revenue.
-If your labor costs creep higher, you may need to adjust your pricing or your staffing schedule for slower days.
+Keep labor under 30 percent of your total revenue.
+If your labor costs creep higher, adjust your pricing or your staffing schedule for slower days.

 Here are 3 immediate steps to take: